apundhir/advanced_rag_knowledge_engine/README.md

 ## Advanced RAG Knowledge Engine

-A production-grade Retrieval-Augmented Generation (RAG) proof-of-concept showcasing advanced techniques to reduce hallucinations and improve context precision.
-This repository is designed as a leadership portfolio artifact, demonstrating architectural rigor, engineering craftsmanship, and measurable evaluation.
+A production-grade Retrieval-Augmented Generation (RAG) proof-of-concept for knowledge sharing.
+This POC demonstrates advanced techniques to reduce hallucinations and improve context precision in a clear, testable, and extensible way.

 ## Table of Contents
+- Why this POC is different
+- What’s unique in this POC
 - Vision and Objectives
 - Architecture Overview
 - Component Responsibilities